 According to the story, Shakyamuni is on the teaching seat surrounded by his disciples.

-Everyone except Mahakashyapa stares with confusion at the Buddha.
+Everyone except Mahakashyapa stared with confusion at the Buddha.

-Whereupon the Buddha says, “I possess the true Dharma eye, the marvellous mind of Nirvana, the true form of the formless, the subtle Dharma Gate that does not rely on words or letters but is a special transmission outside of the scriptures.
+Whereupon the Buddha said, “I possess the true Dharma eye, the marvelous mind of Nirvana, the true form of the formless, the subtle Dharma Gate that does not rely on words or letters but is a special transmission outside of the scriptures.
 This I entrust to Mahakashyapa.”